dgis/emu48android/ReadMe.txt

 Version 1.5 (2019-06-xx)

-- Add the printer simulator.
+- Add the printer simulator (set delay to 0 to speed up!).
 - Refactor the code for easier code sharing between Emu48, Emu42 and Emu71.
 - Fix: Bad text characters when copy/paste the stack.
 - Fix: Selecting an empty KML folder prevent to select the default embedded KML folder (Github Fix: #5)!